Tesla receives subpoena from SEC over 2018 settlement | Business

 The company, which had invested $1.50 billion in bitcoin last year, said it registered about $101 million in impairment losses last year due to the value of bitcoin.
 A drop in the value of bitcoin resulted in the company recording losses, as the value of its holdings fell.

 Tesla had also briefly accepted the cryptocurrency as payment for sales of certain products.
-However, Tesla Chief Executive Officer Elon Musk stopped accepting the digital currency, citing environmental concerns around the mining of bitcoin.
-The company said it gained $128 million on sales of bitcoin after selling a portion of its holdings in March.
+However, Musk stopped accepting the digital currency, citing environmental concerns around the mining of bitcoin.
+The company said it gained $128 million after selling a portion of its holdings in March.
 Tesla has not disclosed any change to its bitcoin holdings since.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)